Support for care experienced students

 If you are unsure of your eligibility or you are care experienced, whether you are considering university or a current student, please contact us to discuss your situation.

 Supporting your journey to university

-Emma is your named point of contact throughout throughout your journey to university.
-Emma is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
-Emma will support you by:
+Caroline is your named point of contact throughout your journey to university.
+Caroline is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
+Caroline will support you by:

-- Arranging individual campus visits for you to visit the university and meet our care experienced student ambassadors.
+- Arranging individual campus visits for you to visit the University and meet our student ambassadors

 If you are thinking about university, or a current applicant, please get in touch for further support.

 Becky Pearson - Your Named Point of Contact

 Sarah is our Student Life Manager and will be your named point of contact throughout your time at the university.
 Sarah will support you by: